adamagar/my-projects/aws/projects/Project-101-kittens-carousel-static-website-ec2/README.md

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway` repo on Github

-- Step 2: Create project folder for local public repo on your pc
+- Step 1: Create project folder for local public repo on your pc

-- Step 3: Prepare a cloudformation template to deploy your app on EC2 Instance
+- Step 2: Prepare a cloudformation template to deploy your app on EC2 Instance

-- Step 4: Push your application into your own public repo on Github
+- Step 3: Push your application into your own public repo on Github

-- Step 5: Deploy your application on AWS Cloud using Cloudformation template to showcase your app within your team.
+- Step 4: Deploy your application on AWS Cloud using Cloudformation template to showcase your app within your team.

 ## Notes